Commonly Used Brand Name(s)Ampyra

 - Seizures, history of—Should not be used in patients with these conditions.

 Dalfampridine may cause seizures.
-Stop using this medicine and check with your doctor right away if you have convulsions or seizures while taking this medicine.
+Check with your doctor right away if you have convulsions or seizures while taking this medicine.

 Urinary tract infections may occur while using this medicine.
 Check with your doctor right away if you have the following symptoms while using this medicine: bladder pain, bloody or cloudy urine, difficult, burning, or painful urination, frequent urge to urinate, or lower back or side pain.